Koha-Community/kohadocs/source/cataloging.rst

-You can also use the edit menu to add your own custom cover image if you have either :ref:`OPACLocalCoverImages` and/or :ref:`LocalCoverImages` set to 'Display' by choosing 'Upload Image' from the menu.
+You can also use the edit menu to add your own custom cover image if you have either :ref:`OPACLocalCoverImages` and/or :ref:`LocalCoverImages` set to 'Display' by choosing 'Upload image' from the menu.

 |image663|

-Choosing to 'Upload Image' will take you to the :ref:`Upload Local Cover Image Tool <upload-local-cover-image-label>`.
+Choosing 'Upload image' will take you to the :ref:`Upload Local Cover Image Tool <upload-local-cover-image-label>`.

 .. _duplicating-records-label:

-Duplicating Records
+Duplicating records
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes a copy of the record you need to catalog can't be found via
 Z39.50.
 In these cases you can create a duplicate of similar record and
 edit the necessary pieces to create a new record.
 To duplicate an
-existing record click 'Edit as New (Duplicate)' from the Edit menu on
+existing record click 'Edit as new (duplicate)' from the 'Edit' menu on
-the Bibliographic Record
+the bibliographic record.

 |image664|

 This will open a new MARC record with the fields filled in with the
-values from the original Bibliographic Record.
+values from the original bibliographic record.

 |image665|

 .. _attaching-files-to-records-label:

-Attaching files to Records
+Attaching files to records
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you would like to upload files to Koha you can do so with a few